Leaders Aren't Self-Oriented: Developing Other-Orientation

 Whatever the barriers may be, weigh them against the benefits – to you and to others – that could occur if you were more cognizant and considerate of others’ needs.
 Your success, long-term, depends on others so orienting yourself to them is, after all, a smart strategy, too.

 Deb Calvert is the president of People First Productivity Solutions and has worked with more than 50 companies to develop and deliver leadership training programs.
 Deb is a Certified Master with The Leadership Challenge® and is certified as an Executive Coach.
-Book Deb today to speak at your leadership events, and subscribe to our blog for weekly articles on how to improve your leadership skills.
+Book Deb today to speak at your leadership events, and subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.